 - Make sure your child eats healthy and stays physically active to keep their immune system strong.

 The following are symptoms of more severe flu infection or symptoms of complications.
-If your child has any of these symptoms, bring your child to their doctor right away:
+If your child has any of these symptoms, bring your child to a hospital emergency room or call 9-1-1 right away:

 Follow these steps to help prevent your child from getting the flu: